Many people are surprised to learn that fitness and mental health are closely related.

 Research has now shown that fitness and mental health are so related that just 30 minutes of walking or another moderate activity performed three times per week is enough to lower a person’s risk of the following:

-Notice that many of these long-term benefits of fitness are common symptoms of mood disorders and mental health issues.
+Notice that many of these long-term benefits of fitness address common symptoms of mood disorders and mental health issues.
 Someone who is depressed is likely to feel fatigued and may experience insomnia while withdrawing from social interactions.
 An anxiety sufferer may develop high blood pressure and suffer from sleep disorders due to their condition.

 You don’t need to be diagnosed with a serious mental health condition to benefit from improvements to your fitness level.
 There are a few critical benefits of exercise that can improve your daily life in valuable ways:

 It doesn’t matter how old you are, what you currently weigh, or how sedentary your lifestyle may be at this moment.
 It’s never too late to add moderate exercise into your daily life, increase your daily activity level, and make healthy changes in your diet.
 If you’re ready to start enjoying the mental benefits of exercise, reach out to others for support online or in your local community and family.
 Enjoy positive fitness and mental health at ANY age!